Frequently Asked Questions

 All applicants MUST abide by the Police Code of Conduct and Regulations, the policies and rules of the UK Police Unity Tour.

 What are the dates of the Ride?

-Therefore the UK Police Unity Tour, now in its eighth year, will start on the Friday, 24th July 2020 and arrive to coincide with the memorial service on the Sunday.
+Therefore the UK Police Unity Tour, now in its 12th year, will start on the Friday, 26th July 2024 and arrive to coincide with the memorial service on the Sunday.

 How much does it cost to participate?